 Pursue love, yet desire earnestly spiritual gifts, but especially that you may prophesy.
 (1 Corinthians 14:1)

-Maybe your first thought is: “Yuck!
-Who wants this Pentecostal/Charismatic, phony baloney, spiritual gifts-type of stuff.
+Maybe your first thought is, “Yuck!
+Who wants this Pentecostal/Charismatic phoney baloney spiritual gifts-type of stuff.
 Not me!”

 Relax.
 Take a deep breath.
 Now, continue reading.

 Let’s say that you and your wife take your daughter to the mall.
-Your little girl is three years old and dressed up in a Bambi t-shirt and matching jeans outfit.
+She is three years old and dressed up in just the cutest Bambi t-shirt and jeans outfit.
 Everyone looks at her and smiles.
-She’s an absolute doll.
-You adore her and would do anything to protect her.
+She’s a doll and you adore her, and would do anything for her.

-But before leaving home, you were in a hurry and forgot to use the restroom.
-Now, you need to go.
-You tell your wife and, of course, she rolls her eyes and shakes her head.
-Then she says, “Oh honey, use the one in Macy’s Department Store.
-We’ll wait here by the kids play area.”
+But because you were in a hurry when you left home, you did not use the restroom, and you need to go – now.
+You tell your wife.
+She rolls her eyes and says, “Oh honey, use the one in Macy’s Department Store.
+We’ll wait here for you by the kids play area.”

-You rush to the restroom, do your duty, wash your hands, and leave.
-When you walk out of the store, you see a flash and hear an explosion from an Islamic terrorist’s bomb.
+You rush to the restroom, do your duty, wash your hands and leave.
+As you walk back from of the store, you see a flash and hear an explosion from an Islamic terrorist’s bomb.
 It knocks you down.
-Glass particles and debris cover you.
+Glass particles and debris are all over you.

 Brushing yourself off, you run to where you wife and daughter were waiting.
 When you get there, you see bodies all over the floor.
-You somehow find your wife and daughter, but they’re covered with blood and dead.
+Somehow, you find your wife and daughter.
+They’re dead; blood all over them.